redis/redis/src/modules/API.md

 an empty key, and writing to it will create a new key, possibly of another type (depending on the API used).

+## Managing key expires (TTLs)

+To control key expires two functions are provided, that are able to set, modify, get, and unset the time to live associated with a key.

+One function is used in order to query the current expire of an open key:

+    mstime_t RedisModule_GetExpire(RedisModuleKey *key);

+The function returns the time to live of the key in milliseconds, or `REDISMODULE_NO_EXPIRE` as a special value to signal the key has no associated expire or does not exist at all (you can differentiate the two cases checking if the key type is `REDISMODULE_KEYTYPE_EMPTY`).

+In order to change the expire of a key the following function is used instead:

+    int RedisModule_SetExpire(RedisModuleKey *key, mstime_t expire);

+When called on a non existing key, `REDISMODULE_ERR` is returned, because the function can only associate expires to existing open keys (non existing open keys are only useful in order to create new values with data type specific write operations).

+Again the `expire` time is specified in milliseconds.
+If the key has currently no expire, a new expire is set.
+If the key already have an expire, it is replaced with the new value.

+If the key has an expire, and the special value `REDISMODULE_NO_EXPIRE` is used as a new expire, the expire is removed, similarly to the Redis `PERSIST` command.
+In case the key was already persistent, no operation is performed.

 ## Obtaining the length of values

 There is a single function in order to retrieve the length of the value